Repeating fields are post fields that have more than one value. Types and Views let you create repeating post fields.

 - Groups of Repeating Fields

-When you enable this checkbox, the content editing screen will include ‘Add another field’ buttons for those fields.
+When you select Allow multiple-instances of this field, the content edit screen will include buttons to add more values for those fields.

 Here is how it looks:

-You can also delete fields that you’ve added.
+You can also delete fields that you have already added.

 Types stores repeating fields as individual post-meta in the database.
 This means that when you add another field, a new post-meta is created with the same key, but a different value.